Forneck/gan.tbamud/README.md

 4) Run `python gan.py` to run the training script.
 Use `--help` to see the avaiable arguments.
 5) At the end anytime of the training script, use `python testgen.py` for testing the generator.

+## Gan.py command line arguments

+--save_mode {local,nuvem}
+                        Where to save the model after each epoch (local or cloud).
+  --num_epocas NUM_EPOCAS
+                        Max training epoch.
+  --num_samples NUM_SAMPLES
+                        How many samples are generated each epoch.
+  --noise_dim NOISE_DIM
+                        How big is the noise generated.
+  --noise_samples NOISE_SAMPLES
+                        How many samples of noise is generated each sample.
+  --help
+                        Show the available argument list with its help.
+(Actually in Portuguese.
+TODO translate to English)

 ### Note

 To use cloud saving edit your token on `gan.py`